PrisionMike/slowbeast-with-concurrency/docs/Testing.md

 ## TDD Friendly

-The project is meant to be developed obeying the Test Driven Development principles.
-Simply put, we write the exact test of the required feature **before** developing it.
-Run and fail the test, and simply drive the development by eliminating the errors thrown until the test passes.
-At which point it can be transfered to `unit-tests` to strengthen testing.
+This project follows **Test-Driven Development (TDD) principles**.
+In simple terms, we first write a test that precisely defines the expected behavior of a feature **before** implementing it.
+The test is then executed—expectedly failing—while we iteratively develop the feature, resolving errors until the test passes.
+Once successful, the test can be moved to `unit-tests` to reinforce long-term stability.

-Run the specific (or all) tests in `tests/tdd/<target feature>` to develop or to measure the extent to which a feature has been extended.
+To develop a feature or assess its progress, run the relevant test(s) located in `tests/tdd/<target feature>`.
+You can execute specific tests or run all tests within this directory to measure the feature’s implementation status.

 ## How To Test

 Run `pytest -v tests/` from `/app` (default) for testing.
 Use `-s` for enabling output.
 Pytest uses method and class names to identify tests so make sure those are not altered.
 Ref: [Pytest test discovery](https://docs.pytest.org/en/7.1.x/explanation/goodpractices.html#conventions-for-python-test-discovery).

 The `input-file` within each test group should be treated as an [SV-Comp](https://gitlab.com/sosy-lab/benchmarking/sv-benchmarks/-/tree/main/c/goblint-regression?ref_type=heads) benchmark folder with `.yml` result files and target programs.
 This ensures drop testing.
-Simply dump the yaml result and source file in a directory and run the test after updating the respective directories.
+Simply drop the yaml result and source file in the directory and run the test.

 Following is a pytest cheat sheet for future reference.